 - Plugging Home Drains to Prevent Sewage Backup

 Folks waiting for flood waters to recede can start preparing to clean up homes and property by locating and organizing essential tools and equipment.
-Carol Welte, UNL Extension Educator, shares a list of items recommended specifically for entering and cleaning up flood damaged property.
+Carroll Welte, UNL Extension Educator, shares a list of items recommended specifically for entering and cleaning up flood damaged property.

 When a private drinking water well is at risk of inundation by flood waters: (photo by Rachael Wright)